Archie Griffin: Honors

-Professional football career
+Professional career

-In the 1976 NFL Draft, he was the first-round draft choice of the Cincinnati Bengals, selected as the 24th overall pick in the draft.
-Griffin played 7 seasons in the NFL, all with the Bengals (1976–1982).
-He was joined in the backfield by his college fullback teammate Pete Johnson, who was drafted by the Bengals in 1977, and his brother, Ohio State defensive back Ray Griffin, who was drafted by the team in 1978.
-During his 7 NFL seasons, he rushed for 2808 yards and 7 touchdowns, and caught 192 passes for 1607 yards and 6 touchdowns.
-Griffin played in Super Bowl XVI with the Bengals after the 1981 season.
+In the 1976 NFL draft, Griffin was selected in the first round, 24th overall, by the Cincinnati Bengals.
+He played all seven seasons in the NFL with the Bengals, from 1976 to 1982.
+He was joined in the backfield by his college fullback teammate Pete Johnson, drafted by the Bengals in 1977, and his brother and Ohio State defensive back Ray Griffin, drafted in 1978.
+Griffin rushed for 2808 career yards and 7 touchdowns, and caught 192 passes for 1607 yards and 6 touchdowns.
+He played in Super Bowl XVI with the Bengals in 1982.
+He finished the game with one carry for four yards, and muffed a kick return in the 26–21 loss.

-After his career with the Bengals ended, Griffin played briefly with the Jacksonville Bulls of the United States Football League.
+Following the end of his Bengals career, Griffin played very briefly with the Jacksonville Bulls of the United States Football League (USFL).
+He played in one game and had ten carries for 11 yards.